openregister/www.openregister.org/_pattern/map.md

 | …      | …       |
 |--------+---------|

-A number of different maps may be generated as a part of [discovery process](discovery-process) for a register.
+A number of different maps may be generated as a part of [seeding](/patterns/seeding) a register.

-A map isn't [canonical](canonical) in the sense that there may legitimately be more than one map for a given identifier, and may not be authoritative, depending upon who keeps and maintains the data.
+A map isn't [canonical](/patterns/canonical) in the sense that there may legitimately be more than one map for a given identifier, and may not be [authoritative](/patterns/authoritative), depending upon who keeps and maintains the data.

 For example the word "Richmond" found in a document could identify a [town in Yorkshire](https://en.wikipedia.org/wiki/Richmond,_North_Yorkshire), a [suburb of London](https://en.wikipedia.org/wiki/Richmond,_London), a [local authority in England][local-authority-eng:RIC], a [company name][company:05640458] or a [charity name][charity:200431].